 The Concept of the SW Slave Server

-The slaver server can be thought of as a super client account that passes requests to a started master server via one “super” fiber connection.
+The slave server can be thought of as a super client account that passes requests to a started master server via one “super” fiber connection.
 Users located geographically far away from the master connect to a local slave server, yet still access the real-time data stored by the master server.

 A slave server is a cached data source that is configured to fetch data from the master server (either at start-up or on demand by user) and send change events to the master server so that the slave server data is always mirrored by the master server.
 To allow this to happen, there are one or more channels for Write operations and one channel for Read operations.
 From a user perspective, working through a slave server is just like working through a standard SystemWeaver installation; users can work simultaneously on the same data and see changes to data in real time.